Dhia-zorai/Dhia-zorai/README.md

 # 💫 About Me:
 Hi, I’m Dhia -- a CS student at the University of Carthage working across software and embedded systems.
-I use Python, Java, PHP, and Qt, and I'm currently deepening my Java knowledge with SpringBoot.
+I use Python, Java, PHP, HTML/CSS and I'm currently deepening my Java knowledge with SpringBoot.
 I also build embedded and robotics projects using Arduino, ESP32-CAM, and ESP8266 with C/C++.

 ## 🚀 Projects